Probate Solicitors Limited - Probate & Estate Administration

 - they owned everything jointly with someone else and everything passes automatically to the surviving joint owner

-A grant will usually be required when the deceased left one or more of the following:
+A grant will also usually be required when the deceased left one or more of the following:

 - stocks or shares